 Passenger Name Records

 There are two principal types of information associated with individuals transiting into the UK.
 Advance Passenger Information (API) is data contained in a travel document, such as the name of the passenger, their date of birth and passport number.
 The EU obliges carriers to transmit API data to border agencies in order to identify persons of a security or law enforcement risk.
 Passenger Name Records (PNR) includes other information held by the carrier when a passenger arranges their travel.
-This includes the means of booking, the ID of the person who made the booking, contact details for that person and travel itinerary.
+This includes the means of booking, the identity of the person who made the booking, contact details for that person and travel itinerary.
 The legislation obliging transmission of such data to Member States was passed in 2016 and all Member States have indicated they intend to make use of it for intra-EU flights.
 Like other non-EU countries, following Brexit the UK will require either a direct agreement with the EU or bi-lateral agreements with individual Member States in order to acquire PNR for flights originating in the EU.
 The US and Canada already have such agreements so the UK will likely negotiate one with little difficulty.
 It is worth noting, however, that until this measure was passed at an EU level, some European nations, including Germany, were not providing such information to the UK.

 The Prüm Treaty